California LLC Search: Everything You Need to Know

 The name must also not include trust, trustee, bank, corporation, corp, incorporated, or Inc. Finally, the name cannot have insurance company, insurer, or any other insurance-related language implying that the LLC issues insurance policies or assumes insurance risks.

 If you need help with a California LLC search, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.